How to diagnose pneumonia in yourself

 Chiara, a medical student, unexpectedly diagnosed herself with pneumonia using a bedside ultrasound device from her e-learning project with us.
 Initially suspecting acute tonsillitis due to severe sore throat and other symptoms, her condition didn't improve with standard medication.
 Using point-of-care ultrasound (pPOCUS), she discovered signs of pneumonia, underscoring the tool's value in medical diagnosis and education.

 Admittedly, bedside ultrasound for medical students doesn’t necessarily mean having an ultrasound device next to the bed at all times.
-But for Chiara, this is currently the case, partly because we use every free minute to collect scans for our e-learning project with 123sonography.
+But for Chiara, this was the case, partly because we use every free minute to collect scans for our e-learning project with 123sonography.
 For this, we have two portable devices in use.
 I have one of them and carry it with me for almost all of my medical engagements (e.g., during senior physician duties at the Vienna Professional Rescue Service, in my practices, on the helicopter…) and the other is with her, mainly used in her life as a medical student, such as in her job as a sonography tutor, in the practices where she works, or during my emergency medical services where she accompanies me.
 Thus, one evening, the device was once again lying on the charging station in her apartment, and one fine evening in December, she unexpectedly became a super exciting pPOCUS case herself.

 However, the story began two days earlier when I suddenly received a message from Chiara saying she had a sore throat and her self-analysis as a medical student suggested it could only be acute tonsillitis.
 She might have overdone it a bit in sports in the previous days (and when an ex-athlete tells you that, you can imagine that the ambition bird had a good day).
 Anyway, her throat looked awful: swollen, coated tonsils, swollen lymph nodes, petechiae on the soft palate, fever up to 39°C, no cough.
 Overall, a Centor Score of 4 and, for me, it was obvious to agree unreservedly to her request for a pharmacological frontal attack and to send the appropriate prescription.
 So, I sent her a nice Advent prescription via WhatsApp, including Ibuprofen, single-shot cortisone, and a broad-spectrum penicillin, generously dosed, especially considering the upcoming holidays.
 Streptococci, take cover.